Search: 8434 results

 Verse ConceptsHeirsWord Of GodBible, Names OfGifts Of GodOther Gifts Of GodUse Of The ScripturesRespect

-What does this mean?
-Are we Jews at a disadvantage?
-Not at all.
-We have already charged Jews and Greeks all alike with being under the control of sin.
+What, then, does this mean?
+Are we Jews any better off?
+Not at all!
+For we have already accused everyone, both Jews and Greeks, of being under the power of sin.

 Verse ConceptsForgiveness, DivineAdvantagesFar Be It!The Gospel To Jew And GentileAll Have Sinned